sn-lab/MouseGoggles/README.md

 ### Software Installation
 To install all necessary software, you'll first need a PC to install the Raspberry Pi OS to the SD card that will be installed in the Raspberry Pi.
-Next, you'll need to start up the Raspberry Pi and install the Godot game engine and custom display driver.
+Next, you'll need to start up the Raspberry Pi and install the Godot game engine and custom display driver, as well as all dependencies listed in the instructions below.
+Software installation on the Raspberry Pi typically takes <5 minutes.

 1. Installing the Raspberry Pi Operating System
 	* Insert the micro SD card into your PC